CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 meaningful contents tends to cause more interoperability issues than having nothing.

-The SmartPledge takes the *smartpledge attribute* from the QR code, forming a URL as describe above.
+The Smarkaklink takes the *smartpledge attribute* from the QR code, forming a URL as describe above.
 An HTTPS POST is performed to this URL, with the JSON body of: